Universality for roots of derivatives of entire functions via finite free probability: Main results

+as a polynomial in $j$ with $n$-dependent coefficients, where $p_n$ are the coefficients of the Jensen polynomials.} \Cr We instead prove that the assumption \eqref{eq:root density assump} implies an expansion for \eqref{eq:logp}, with $j=1,2$, then using finite free probability and convexity we show this suffices to prove our results, for a general class of even functions. \end{remark}

-\begin{remark}The centering and normalization sequences in Theorem \ref{thm:Hermite uni} have quite natural, though not obvious, probabilistic interpretations.
-If $X$ is a random variable uniformly distributed on the roots of $J_{n+d,0}$, then $b_{n}=\E X$ and $c_{n}\sim\frac{\var(X)}{\sqrt{n+d}}$.
-Thus, they center and normalize $X$ to have mean $0$ and variance approximately $\sqrt{n+d}$. \end{remark} Farmer \cite[Section 5]{Farmer2022} points out some numerical evidence suggesting that for any fixed $d$, the rate of convergence to the $d$-th Hermite polynomial is $1/\sqrt{n}$.
+Farmer \cite[Section 5]{Farmer2022} points out some numerical evidence suggesting that for any fixed $d$, the rate of convergence to the $d$-th Hermite polynomial is $1/\sqrt{n}$.
 We shall see that Theorem \ref{thm:Hermite uni} is a special case of Theorem \ref{thm:CLT}, our central limit theorem (CLT) for repeated differentiation.
-To minimize the assumptions on $\gamma_{2m}$, we prove this CLT under the weakest possible assumptions on growth rate of the roots.
+To minimize the assumptions on $\gamma_{2m}$, we prove this CLT under the weakest possible assumptions on the growth rate of the roots.
 However, under stronger assumptions our proof can be adapted to get a Berry--Esseen type theorem which would verify Farmer's observation.
 The analogous rate of convergence for the finite free CLT under the finite free additive convolution appears in \cite{Arizmendi-Perales2020}.
 For ease of presentation, we omit the details.